 Mental health at work

-The combination increasingly regular media coverage about mental health along with more and more people speaking about their own struggles with mental health has meant that awareness of MH issues is much better than it has ever been.
-However, this is generally in the context of society as a whole and doesn’t bring to the light the sheer extent of mental health at work.
+The combination of increasingly regular media coverage about mental health along with more and more people speaking about their own struggles with mental health has meant that awareness of MH issues is much better than it has ever been.
+However, this is generally in the context of society as a whole and doesn’t bring to light the sheer extent of mental health at work.

 Why is mental health at work important?

 The workplace is often a boiling pot and a trigger point for many people to the various challenges it brings such as high workload, short time scales, conflicting personalities and the high stakes environment experienced in many offices around the world.

 Stress has become the number one cause of long term sickness within the UK, mental health conditions – including stress, anxiety, depression – is estimated to cost employers in the UK more than £32 Billion per year.

 Also, as many people spend over 2000 hours per year at work it has become a focal point for mental illness, if people are required to spend such large amounts of their time at work then action needs to be taken to encourage mental well-being and resilience and to support those who are struggling.

 With common mental health problems on the rise, employers need to act.
 Businesses of all sizes have a responsibility to play their part.